busraoguzoglu/NLP-Mini-Projects/README.md

 CNN architecture based on: https://github.com/FernandoLpz/Text-Classification-CNN-PyTorch

 TODO:
-Code will be refactored into files..
+Code will be refactored into files to increase readability..
 Metrics will be added..